htcfreek/PreOS-ResetLapsPassword/src/ResetLapsPassword 0.1/Data/htcfreek/OsPackages/ResetLapsPassword/0.1/README.txt

 -------
 This repository includes scripts (and other files) that where created while my day to day job work.
 I want to say thank you to my employer who allows me to share them with you (the community).

+A big thank you to Mr. Jochen Schmitt, who mentioned this package in his blog (https://www.wpm-blog.de/) and helped me with testing the initial release.

 DISCLAIMER
 ----------
-All named product and company names are trademarks (™) or registered (®) trademarks of their respective holders.
+Product names and company names are trademarks (™) or registered (®) trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.

 LICENSE